 13. Explore One of Singapore’s Historic Districts

 Experience the sights and sounds around Little India, Kampong Glam and Chinatown and get a hit of culture in Singapore.
 In stark contrast to the modern metropolis of the Singapore CBD, these historic districts hold a charm carried over from yesteryear.
 Window shop along their historic streets and imagine what it must have been like to have been a trader in the past.
-Heritage markers around the districts provide a window to the past.
+Heritage markers around the districts provide signposts to the past.

 14. Watch Free Performances at Esplanade